8 Smart Strategies for Stretching Your Social Security Income, According to a Financial Planner

 Use free Social Security tools to plan

-First, make sure you have a good advice—use this checklist when picking a financial planner.
+First, make sure you have good advice when picking a financial planner.
 Then give the Social Security Administration easy-to-use retirement benefit calculator a shot: It uses your current annual income and past earnings to estimate what your monthly check will be.
 Everyone should also set up an online “My Social Security” account to access your annual statement, or request one by mail to verify that each year’s reported earnings are correct.
 Social Security is not a one-size-fits-all program, Coffey says: “The timing of your benefits, and which spouse files first, can make a difference of thousands of dollars.”
 Financial planners and investment firms may offer more detailed calculators that take all your retirement assets into account, and list all the possible options, to help you decide.

 Invest one spouse’s Social Security earnings

 If both spouses worked, both are entitled to collect Social Security on retirement.
 “Keep in mind that when one of you dies, the lower of those Social Security payments will go away,” Coffey says.
 That sudden decrease in monthly income after losing your spouse or partner can be devastating.
 If you can budget to live on one Social Security check, and invest the other in a money-market fund or guaranteed level-premium term life insurance policy, you can make up for the missing monthly payment.
 Level term life policies guarantee that your premium payment won’t increase for a set period of time (10 to 30 years, or until you reach a specific age) and pay an income-tax-free death benefit.
 It’s a safe and affordable way to provide a lump sum to the surviving spouse or partner, Coffey says.
-Here are some other things a financial planner wants you to know about saving and investing.

 Pay down the principal on your mortgage